jespb/C-StdGP/README.md

-# C-STGP
+# C-StdGP
-This is a, easy-to-use, scikit-learn inspired version of the STGP algorithm.
+This is a, easy-to-use, scikit-learn inspired version of the Standard Genetic Programming (StdGP) algorithm.

-By using this file, you are agreeing to this product's EULA This product can be obtained in https://github.com/jespb/C-STGP Copyright ©2021-2022 J. E. Batista
+By using this file, you are agreeing to this product's EULA This product can be obtained in https://github.com/jespb/C-StdGP Copyright ©2021-2022 J. E. Batista

 This file contains information about the command and flags used in the stand-alone version of this implementation and an explanation on how to import, use and edit this implementation.

-This implementation of STGP can be used in a stand-alone fashion using the following command and flags:
+This implementation of StdGP can be used in a stand-alone fashion using the following command and flags:

-$ python Main_STGP_standalone.py
+$ python Main_StdGP_standalone.py

 	[-d datasets]
 		- This flag expects a set of csv dataset names separated by ";" (e.g., a.csv;b.csv)